bazbt3/the_thorgon_empire/Outline.md

 * Designed and constructed in accordance with Thorgon Budget Approvals Subcommittee Rules, but due to an administrative oversight never passed up to the Thorgon Budget Approvals Subcommittee Rules Oversight Subcommittee for budget approval.
 * 'C' is the only known viable Ark ship due to the failures caused by insufficient budget deployment caused A and B to fail and crash into those inconveniently-placed suns.
 * Slow, ponderous, quite large.
-* Multiple failures approaching Planet 9
+* Multiple failures approaching Planet 9, mainly due to the lack of maintenance of both the life support and emergency escape pods.

 ---